New producers are welcome.

 Generally the outdoor markets only sell food and the indoors markets also sell garden produce and craft, although there can be exceptions to this.

 Bakers and Gardeners are particularly in demand.
-Craft becomes more popular in the lead up to Christmas but in general sells much more slowly (although 2020 may prove to be an exception this year as we will be open for business when other craft sales may not be)
+Craft becomes more popular in the lead up to Christmas but in general sells much more slowly.

 The best way to find out more is to visit your local market and ask for the Market Manager for more information.
 It is helpful to take along examples of your produce.
 Alternatively use the contact details for our nearest market.

 Once you have joined you can sell at any of our markets.

 There is a wide variety of packaging available for your produce.
 Place an order through your local market.
 Prices are very reasonable when ordering through Avon Country Market as we buy in bulk, sell at cost and pass the resulting savings on to our Members.

 Where possible we are trying to reduce the amount of packaging.
 Some items are sold lose, for example scones and teacakes and placed in paper bags.
 WoT are making use of returnable glass jars for puddings, as this reduces waste and also keeps costs down.
 Some of our packaging is now compostable and we will be moving more this way.
 Although we have some carrier bags available (particularly for meat or plants) we encourage our customers to bring their own bags.